youjin2/settings/ubuntu/README.md

         $ make install
         ```

-* You have broken packages (apt-get install) so use these steps
+* If you have broken packages (apt-get install), use these steps
     ```
     # Fix broken packages:
     $ sudo apt -f install

     # Update:
     $ sudo apt update && sudo apt dist-upgrade

     # Now install normally:
     $ sudo apt install python3-pip

     # Check if it installed:
     $ pip3 --version
     # That should fix that.